Digital Documentation Class 9 Notes

 • To print all the pages in sequence, choose the option All pages.

-• To print a single page, or number of nonconsecutive pages, choose the option Pages, and give the page numbers separated by comma.
-If you want to print the pages that are consecutive give the range of pages first and last page.
+• To print a single page, or number of non-consecutive pages give the range of pages first and last page.

 • To print only the selected text, choose the option, Selection.